omnilight/yii2-sweetalert/README.md

 and run composer update

 ## License
-Auth module is released under the MIT License.
+Extension is released under the MIT License.
 See the bundled `LICENSE.md` for details.